zhijianli9999/makefile-utilities/README.md

 #### What's in a rule?

 - You can have multiple dependencies in a rule.
 If any of the dependencies are more recent than the target, the code will be run.
 It's common to have the code file as the first dependency.
-- Having folders as dependencies is tricky: if you change a file in the folder (but don't change its name or the file structure), folder's timestamp doesn't change and the makefile won't know to run the code again.
+- Having folders as dependencies is tricky: if you change a file in the folder (but don't change its name or the file structure), the folder's timestamp doesn't change and the makefile won't know to run the code again.
 - If your recipe creates multiple files, you can list all of them as targets, separated by a space.
 This is equivalent to writing single-target rules (with the same dependencies and recipe) for each target listed.

+##### Advanced use

-  - Advanced use: an alternative to multiple targets is _grouped targets_, which specifies explicitly that running the recipe creates all the targets.
+- An alternative to multiple targets is _grouped targets_, which specifies explicitly that running the recipe creates all the targets.
 To specify a grouped target, simply list multiple targets as usual, but replace the `:` with `&:`.
-Assuming your code does indeed create all the targets, this is equivalent to listing all the targets separately, but it's more informative and robust to parallel execution (with the `-j` flag).
+Assuming your code does indeed create all the targets, this is equivalent to listing all the targets separately, but it's more informative, and robust to parallel execution (with the `-j` flag).
-- One convenient tool to track when a file is run is to create a _stamp_ file.
-We can set up the makefile such that an empty dummy `.stamp` file is `touch`ed (created or updated) when the code is run.
-This is useful if you don't want to specify all the outputs as targets in the makefile.
+- If, say, your code doesn't output a file, you can use the `touch` command to create an empty file (known as a _stamp_ file) with the correct name and timestamp every time the code is run.
+We can set up the makefile to `touch` (create or update) a corresponding `.stamp` file when the code is run, or alternatively do it at the end of your code script.
+This is also useful if a piece of code produces a lot of outputs and you don't want to specify all of them as targets.
 <!-- TODO:
-- wildcards
--
+- Wildcards/pattern rules:
  -->

 #### Syntax notes